Furhat Robotics: Products

-Misty is a programmable social robot originally developed by the U.S.-based startup Misty Robotics, which was spun out of Sphero in 2018.
-The Misty II platform is used in education, research, and front-desk assistant roles.
-It has a mobile base, built-in sensors, and a customizable personality.
+Misty is a programmable social robot originally developed by U.S.-based startup Misty Robotics, spun out of Sphero in 2018.
+The Misty II platform, used in education, research, and front-desk assistant roles, has a mobile base, built-in sensors, and a customizable personality.

 Business model

-Furhat Robotics operates a platform-oriented business that enables third-party developers to create applications for its social robot interfaces.

-The company generates revenue through a combination of B2B hardware sales (mostly to universities and research teams), software development kit (SDK) licenses, and enterprise partnerships.
-A 2021 study of social robotics in manufacturing environments noted Furhat among a small set of “industry leaders” piloting human-interaction-focused robots in real-world commercial contexts.
+The company operates a platform-based business in which third-party developers build applications for its social robot interfaces.
+Revenue comes from B2B hardware sales, mainly to universities and research teams, software development kit (SDK) licenses, and enterprise partnerships.
+A 2021 study of social robotics in manufacturing identified Furhat as one of a small number of companies piloting human-interaction robots in commercial settings.